 The beautiful windmills of Kinderdijk are a UNESCO World Heritage-listed site located just outside the city of Rotterdam.
 This unique Dutch village features fields of waving tall grass and farmland, with the traditional water-pumping windmills dotted throughout the area.
 The site is significant, not just because it is an area of incredible beauty, but also because it is the largest group of traditional windmills in the entire country of The Netherlands.

 To access the village, it is best to set up base in Rotterdam and then take a water bus to the site of Kinderdijk.
 Ticket packages can be purchased including the water transport, so it is a good idea to book online in advance to take advantage of the package.
+If you are in Amsterdam, you can book a small tour here.

 Once you’re at Kinderdijk, a wander through the quiet polder is a must.
 Simply follow the paths winding around the windmills on foot.
 Avid cyclists may also be keen to take their bikes to go for a leisurely ride around the area.
 Tickets also give visitors access to a couple of museums in the area.
 One allows you to go inside a windmill, set up as a traditional home, to give visitors an idea of what life would have been like inside a windmill.
 Another gives visitors access to a working windmill where the miller demonstrates how the water pumping system works.